-Keep all documents regarding lost wages, such as paycheck stubs, cancelled checks, written orders that were unable to be fulfilled, affidavits from customers or employers for whom you could not perform work, tax returns, or any documented difference in what you made before and after the accident.
+Keep all documents regarding lost wages, such as paycheck stubs, canceled checks, written orders that were unable to be fulfilled, affidavits from customers or employers for whom you could not perform work, tax returns, or any documented difference in what you made before and after the accident.
 Without proper documentation, you may be unable to prove your lost wages.

 - Out-of-Pocket Expenses

-Out-of-pocket losses may include: transportation costs, prescriptions, medical equipment, daily care, medical or domestic helpers, bandages, wheelchairs, and other similar items.
+Out-of-pocket losses may include transportation costs, prescriptions, medical equipment, daily care, medical or domestic helpers, bandages, wheelchairs, and other similar items.
 It’s important to keep records of any costs you paid with or without the assistance of your insurance company.

-Damages that cannot be proven as specific out-of pocket losses
+Damages that cannot be proven as specific out-of-pocket losses

 - Physical Pain and Mental Suffering/Permanent Disability